 Retinoids.
 These are made from vitamin A and affect the way your skin cells grow and are shed.
 Most doctors prescribe one called acitretin (Soriatane).

-If you have plaque psoriasis -- inflamed, red skin with silvery scales -- a retinoid works best when used with phototherapy.
-On its own, it works well to treat pustular psoriasis -- a breakout of sore, red blisters or pus bumps -- and erythrodermic psoriasis in which most of your skin looks very red and peels as if it's burned.
+If you have plaque psoriasis -- inflamed, red or purple skin with scales -- a retinoid works best when used with phototherapy.
+On its own, it works well to treat pustular psoriasis -- a breakout of sore, red blisters or pus bumps -- and erythrodermic psoriasis, in which most of your skin looks very red or purple and peels as if it's burned.

 This medication can cause serious birth defects even after you stop taking it.
 Don't take it if you’re pregnant or plan to get pregnant within 3 years.